RadW2020/QuPot/apps/quantum-service/README.md

 Unlike traditional random number generators that use deterministic algorithms, quantum random number generation leverages quantum mechanical phenomena to produce truly unpredictable results, which is ideal for fair lottery applications.

+## Known Issues and Future Updates

+### Deprecation Warnings

+The service currently uses some deprecated Qiskit features that will be updated in future versions:

+- `BackendSampler` will be replaced with `BackendSamplerV2`
+- Some DAGCircuit properties will be updated to their new versions
+- The `condition` property of `Instruction` will be updated

+These updates will be implemented in future versions to ensure compatibility with the latest Qiskit releases.

 ## Docker Support

 The service can be run in a Docker container using the provided Dockerfile:

 ```bash
 # From the root directory
 docker build -t quantum-service -f ./docker/quantum-service.Dockerfile .